Living Together or Married? Which Qualifies for an NZ Partner Visa?

 Final Thoughts

-Since immigration rules and regulations are always changing, you would rather get current information that is found in formal Immigration New Zealand sources or by talking to a visa expert.
+Since immigration rules and regulations are always changing, you would rather get current information that is found in formal New Zealand Immigration sources or by talking to a visa expert.

 An expert will help you if you are not sure.
 An experienced immigration expert will tell you which documents are of top priority, how to present your application, and what may lead to a delay.